 As time consuming as these brooches are, (I need to refine the process), they are also very satisfying to finish.
 Each one is unique and I have a few dapper men to add to the collection as well.

-Michelle is wishing you a good day but something is troubling her.
-She has a very concentrated look on her face as though she is scrutinizing you very carefully before allowing herself to open up to you.
+Michelle wishes you a good day but something is troubling her.
+She has a very concentrated look on her face as though she is sizing you up very carefully before telling you more about herself .

 This new venture excites me a lot.